- Air Crash Sites

 Curtiss P40 AK191

-I was put onto this crash site by Richard Tierney (link to his photostream below).
+I was put onto this crash site by Richard Tierney in 2010 (link to his photostream below).

 He had mentioned his Mum telling the story of “a Spitfire that crashed into houses on Mornington Road, Bolton, sometime early in the war”.